-- 7. The number of vacant houses in the West Craven Committees wards is significantly below the target in the Sustainable Communities Strategy.
-It is anticipated that the number of vacant homes in the West Craven area can be reduced further by continuing to implement the action plan adopted by the Executive in June 2016.
+- 7. The number of vacant houses in the Nelson Committees wards is significantly above the target in the Sustainable Communities Strategy.
+It is anticipated that the number of vacant homes in the Nelson area can be reduced by continuing to implement the action plan adopted by the Executive in June 2016.
 There are a number of vacant houses in the area that are considered to be a priority and require action to bring them back into use and we are targeting these. - 8.
 The owners of all these empty houses have been written to and the Empty Homes Officers from Private Sector Housing is constantly monitoring the properties and in contact with the owners and they are being encouraged to take bring the property back into use.
 Where owners inform us of their intention to renovate the property we offer loan assistance and monitor the house to ensure that the renovations proceed and do not stall. - 9.
-The actions of the Council over the last 3 months have resulted in 456 long term vacant properties being removed from the list across the Borough with 45 of these properties being in the West Craven Area.
-Whilst the numbers of properties that have been empty for over 6 months has remained fairly static over the last 12 months we have seen a drop across the borough of the more long term over 2 year empty properties - 10.
-Whilst there are a significant number of properties becoming reoccupied and overall numbers have fallen there is still a high turnover of properties which are left empty for over 6 months, which explains the discrepancy between the numbers brought back into use and the yearly change in the table above. - 11.
+The actions of the Council over the last 3 months have resulted in 456 long term vacant properties being removed from the list across the Borough with 173 of these properties being in the Nelson Area.
+Whilst the numbers of properties that have been empty for over 6 months has dropped dramatically over the last 12 months the numbers of properties that have been empty for over 2 years has remained fairly static. - 10.
+Whilst there are significant numbers of properties becoming reoccupied and overall numbers have fallen there is still a high turnover of properties which are left empty for over 6 months, which explains the discrepancy between the numbers brought back into use and the yearly change in the table above. - 11.
 The Empty Homes Officer is also reporting that there are a large number of properties that are undergoing refurbishment and we anticipate that these properties will be returned to occupation in the near future.